Last Minute Gift Ideas

 Gifts for the Music Lover

-Music can be a fun and soothing experience for those with special needs, so gift your loved one their very own musical toy!
+Music can be a fun and soothing experience for those with special needs, so gift them their very own musical toy!

-If your loved one has an iPad, consider gifting them with some accessories to make listening to their favorite tunes easier than ever!
-Choose an iPad stylus designed to help make musical selections with your head, hand or mouth, or gift them with one of our iPad mounts that holds their technology right where they need it.
+If they have an iPad, consider gifting them with some accessories to make listening to their favorite tunes easier than ever!
+Choose an iPad stylus designed to help make musical selections with your head, hand or mouth or gift them with one of our iPad mounts that holds their technology right where they need it.

-For younger children who may not be ready for a stereo or other electronic device, consider the B Woofer Guitar.
+Some individuals may not be ready for a stereo or other electronic device but still enjoy musical activities.
+If this sounds like them, consider the B Woofer Guitar.
 Choose from several types of guitars and hear nearly 30 different tunes with this fun toy.
 This switch-adapted toy also offers eight different chord options so little musicians can make their own music when they’re done listening to music from others!

 Everyone can rock out with Band Jam, the battery-operated drum set that features the sounds of five different percussion instruments, as well as flashing LED lights.
 This is a great way for your little musician to explore and learn about musical instruments, as well as develop their appreciation for the music around them.